\(\renewcommand\AA{\unicode{x212B}}\)

 string

-Order of individual flipper configurations in the input group workspace, e.g. “01,11,00,10”
+Order of individual spin configurations in the input group workspaces, e.g. “01,11,00,10”, it is assumed that all input workspaces have the same spin order.

 Input